ETF Tax Tutorial: Complete List Of ETFs That Issue A K-1

 |UUP||DB USD Index Bullish||0.50%|

 Though there are just three in the following category, investors must still be aware that there are a few ETPs that offer exposure to stocks that produce K-1s.
-The following table is a list of all equity ETPs that issue a K-1 [see also 25 Things Every Financial Advisor Should Know About ETFs].
+The following table is a list of all equity ETPs that issue a K-1 as of May 2014 [see also 25 Things Every Financial Advisor Should Know About ETFs].

 |FSA||2x T-Bond Bull/S&P 500 Bear||0.75%|